I wanted to make Egg Foo Yung.

 Thus, the idea of Peanut Butter Matzo Brei was born.

-Peanut butter Matzo Brei would be forbidden in strict Orthodox households because peanuts are kitniyot, which are foods that Sephardic Jews can eat during Passover, but Ashkenazi Jews cannot; eg: corn, rice, peas, lentils, and peanuts.
+Peanut butter Matzo Brei would be forbidden in strict Orthodox households because peanuts are kitniyot, which are foods that Sephardic Jews can eat during Passover, but Ashkenazi Jews cannot; eg: corn, rice, peas, and peanuts.

 We were not a strict Orthodox household, so our Passover rule was No food that contains flour and/or leavening, and that’s it.
 Peanut butter does not contain flour or leavening so peanut butter and jelly matzo sandwiches were wrapped in foil and tucked into our lunch boxes.